Information about the Developmental Psychology Graduate Major

 Support for student research is excellent.
 Students have access to the most advanced methods (including MRI, EEG/ERP, genetic, physiological, microbiome, eye-tracking, school-based research, and cross-cultural field work in multiple countries) and resources for research in affective and cognitive neuroscience, neuroscience of emotional and physical health, perceptual and cognitive development, language acquisition, family processes, peer influence and relationships, the study of culture and development, and developmental disorders.

 Our research, training, and coursework are united by core themes:

 Faculty in this area research the development of perception, language, and cognition, as well as how cognitive development is constructed through attention, perception, and language.

-Culture, Education, and Learning
+Culture, Education, Learning, and Social Development

 Emotion, Stress, and Risk Taking

 Faculty in this area study motivation, reward processes, emotional learning, emotion regulation and risk taking behavior across development.
 Faculty also examine the phenomenology of chronic and acute stress exposure during key periods of developmental change.

 Identity, Family, and Peers

 The faculty in this area study the neural building blocks of development using a variety of methods aimed at characterizing brain structure and function.